GSA/digitalgov.gov/content/posts/2015-08-17-the-content-corner-using-natural-language-processing-to-improve-rulemaking.md

 ---
+url: /2015/08/17/the-content-corner-using-natural-language-processing-to-improve-rulemaking/
 date: 2015-08-17 1:10:53 -0400
-title: 'The Content Corner\: Using Natural Language Processing to Improve Rulemaking'
+title: 'The Content Corner: Using Natural Language Processing to Improve Rulemaking'
-summary: 'For the past several weeks, I have been inflicting you with my recent dive down the rabbit hole of natural language generation and the larger discipline of natural language algorithms.
-Most of the focus has been on the power of natural language generation and how it can help you rapidly produce content on a wide'
+summary: For the past several weeks, I have been inflicting you with my recent dive down the rabbit hole of natural language generation and the larger discipline of natural language algorithms.
+Most of the focus has been on the power of natural language generation and how it can help you rapidly produce content on a wide
-authors: [tymanuel]
+authors:
+  - tymanuel
 categories:
   - Content
 tag: